U.S. flag An official website of the United States government

 Español

 Vaccines have contributed to a significant reduction in many childhood infectious diseases, such as diphtheria, measles, and Haemophilus influenzae type b (Hib).
-Some infectious diseases, such as polio have been eliminated in the United States due to effective vaccines.
+As an example, because of effective vaccines, wild poliovirus, which causes polio, one of the most feared diseases, has been eliminated in the United States.
 With high vaccination rates, it is now rare for children in the United States to experience the devastating and often deadly effects of some infectious diseases that were once common in the United States and other countries.

 A group of mothers with their infants and toddlers.

 Vaccines to prevent infectious diseases are given to millions of babies, children, adolescents and adults and it is critical that they are demonstrated to be safe and effective.
 Ensuring the safety and effectiveness of vaccines is one of the Food and Drug Administration's (FDA) top priorities.
-The Center for Biologics Evaluation and Research (CBER) is the center within FDA that has regulatory oversight of vaccines in the United States assuring the availability of safe and effective vaccines.
+The Center for Biologics Evaluation and Research (CBER) is the center within FDA that has regulatory oversight of vaccines in the United States assuring their safety and effectiveness.

 Because immunization programs of the 20th and 21st century have been so successful, many of today’s parents have never seen many vaccine-preventable diseases and do not understand the potential for them to re-emerge.
 If too many individuals choose not to vaccinate themselves or their children, some diseases that are now rare or non-existent in this country may resurface.

 The viruses and bacteria that cause vaccine-preventable diseases and death still exist and can cause disease in people who are not protected by vaccines.
 For example, although measles has not been constantly present in the United States since 2000 and was declared eliminated in the U.S. that year, cases and outbreaks continue to occur.
 This is attributed to various factors, including the common occurrence of measles in many parts of the world, unvaccinated travelers with measles who are bringing the disease into the United States from other countries, and the spread of measles in communities in the U.S. where groups of people are unvaccinated.
-The U.S. closed out 2018 with a total of 17 outbreaks of measles and cases have continued to occur in 2019.
-2019 marks greatest number of reported measles cases in the U.S. since 1992 and since measles was declared eliminated in 2000.
+In 2019, there were more than 1,200 confirmed cases of measles in 31 states and that year marked the greatest number of reported measles cases in the U.S. since 1992 and since measles was declared eliminated in 2000.
 Of those diagnosed with measles, approximately 10% required hospitalization.
-The majority of the cases are among people who were not vaccinated against measles.
+The majority of the cases were among people who were not vaccinated against measles.

 top